aragon/osx/packages/contracts/docs/developer-portal/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/index.md

 Before moving on with the Guide, make sure you've read our documentation on [Choosing the Best Type for Your Plugin](../02-plugin-types.md) to make sure you're selecting the right type of contract for your Plugin.

-## Building a Non-Upgradeble Plugin
+## Building a Non-Upgradable Plugin

 We will build a plugin which returns "Hello world!" and the amount of times the function has been called.